-The second line of defence refers to Bank's independent Credit Risk Management, Risk Control and Compliance Functions.
-To ensure independence, these functions are not involved in business operations.
+The second line of defence refers to Bank's independent Credit Risk Management, Credit Administration and Compliance Functions.
+To ensure independence, these functions are independent from the business units.
 These functions set the framework and principles for the work on risk management and compliance, and carry out independent follow-up.
 Each function in the second line of defence has a well-defined mandate to ensure full independence of each function organizationally and operationally.
 These functions, however, operate in a coordinated manner to ensure that the Bank maintains the Risk Management Framework and Strategy.